maribelcuales/nft-drop-starter-project/README.md

 ```
 7. Install _Metaplex CLI_
 8. Create the NFTs collection.
-9. Deploy your NFTs to Solana's Devnet.
+9. Deploy your NFTs to Solana's Devnet and upload to Arweave.
+10. Verify NFTs.

 ### Questions?